 When can I expect to hear about my financial aid award?

 We try to process your financial aid request as soon as we are notified by the admissions office of your acceptance.
-We will create a student loan package for all ACCEPTED students who have completed the FAFSA.
+Beginning in March we will create a student loan package for all ACCEPTED students who have completed the FAFSA.
 You should complete the FAFSA form as soon after January 1 as possible.
 This will enable us to process your request quickly.

 If I am awarded financial aid, when will I receive the money?

 All financial aid sources will be applied first to your university tuition bill.
 If any of these funds result in a credit balance to your account, the credit will be refunded to you AFTER university registration, late August.

 Are credit cards accepted to pay my tuition?